rh-uxd/appservices-patternfly/README.md

-# UxD Middleware Frontend Development / Design Repo #
+# UxD Integration Frontend Development / Design Repo #

-This repository is used for managing common deliverables accross the RH middleware profolio.
-Any cross product work can be found here along with issues that pertain to all of the middleware products.
+This repository is used for managing common deliverables accross the RH integration profolio.
+Any cross product work can be found here along with issues that pertain to all of the integration products.